joshfrench/om-wiki-fork/Tutorial.md

 hours if you wish to take it further yourself.

-Otherwise in the next section we'll show you how we can easily modify each professor's class list and even make it possible to edit the class name inline.
+Otherwise in the next section we'll show you how we can easily modify each professor's class list and make those changes visible in multiple locations on the screen.

 ## Interactivity & Higher Order Components